kivy/python-for-android/README.md

   multiple graphics backends or non-Kivy projects)
 - ✓ Support python3 (it finally works!)
 - (WIP) Support some kind of binary distribution, including on windows (semi-implemented, just needs finishing)
-- ✓ Be a standalone Pypi module (not on pypi yet but setup.py works)
+- ✓ Be a standalone PyPI module (now available on PyPI!)
 - ✓ Support multiple architectures (full multiarch builds not complete, but arm and x86 with different config both work now)

 We are currently working to stabilise all parts of the toolchain and